 First-Degree Robbery

 A first-degree robbery charge only applies in specific cases.
-Individuals can be charged with first-degree robbery for robbing someone:
+The court can charge individuals with first-degree robbery for robbing someone:

 - Who recently used a nearby ATM